 Have you ever wondered how boats are built?
 If so, you’re not alone.
 Boats have come a long way in the thousands of years since they were first invented.
-Gone are the days of picking out a piece of wood and building a custom boat from scratch.
+Gone are the days of picking out a piece of wood and building a custom boat from scratch unless of course your looking for a custom wooden boat.
 Now, boats are built using a highly technical process including large machines, computers, and lots of manpower.

 Boats are made in a long and detailed process.
 To make things simple, though, the process can be narrowed down into three distinct steps – design, production, and testing.

 The design process usually begins with an idea or vision for the boat.
-During this stage, it’s common for potential changes to be made to a boat’s design and additions to be made based on a customer’s wishes or a company’s plans.
+During this stage, it’s common for potential changes to be made to a boat’s design and additions to be made based on the future boat owners vision or a company’s plans.
 Then, the process moves onto drawings and CAD.

 Before anything is made on the computer, sketches are made.
 These can be edited and re-edited with any changes that need to be made aesthetically and functionally.
 Think of this as the blueprint stage where the nitty gritty details are nailed down.